What Is a Spiritual Journey? An Insider Guide to Transformation

 Our Social Masks

-Before we start our journey, we wear various social masks that Carl Jung called personae.
+Before we begin our journey, we wear various social masks that Carl Jung referred to as personae.

 When we identify with our social masks, we might say things like: